4B Movement / 6B4T

 About

-The 4B Movement is a fringe radical feminist movement which originated in South Korea in the late 2010s.
-Proponents of the movement refuse to date men and have sex with them, get married, and have children.
-The movement, which size in Korea was estimated to be at about 4,000 members in 2019, is a protest against South Korean patriarchic society, with its members regarding South Korean men "irredeemable" and striving to change the society and the position of women in it rather than changing men.
-In 2024, following the Republican candidate Donald Trump winning the 2024 United States presidential election, the movement experienced a spike in interest in the country, with some women sounding calls to popularize the movement in the United States.
+The 4B Movement is a fringe radical feminist movement that originated in South Korea in the late 2010s.
+Proponents of the movement refuse to date men and have sex with them, get married and have children.
+The movement, which in Korea was estimated to have about 4,000 members in 2019, is a protest against South Korean patriarchic society, with its members regarding South Korean men as "irredeemable" and striving to change the society and the position of women in it rather than changing men.
+In 2024, following the Republican candidate Donald Trump winning the 2024 United States Presidential Election, the movement experienced a spike in interest in the country, with some women sounding calls to popularize the movement in the U.S. A later version of the movement, referred to as 6B4T, also includes abstaining from the consumption of what's perceived as sexist products and supporting fellow women who practice the movement, with 4T referring to rejecting beauty standards, religion, idol culture, and otaku culture.

 History

-The 4B ("Four Nos") movement formed among radical South Korean feminists in 2019, emerging in Korean feminist circles on X / Twitter around 2017 to 2018.[1][2][3]
+The 4B ("Four Nos") movement formed among radical South Korean feminists in 2019, emerging in Korean feminist circles on X / Twitter between 2017 and 2018.[1][2][3]
 The movement is inspired by earlier feminist movements in South Korea, most notably the South Korean "Escape the Corset" movement which urges women to liberate themselves from sexual, bodily, social and psychological oppression.
-The 2016 feminist novel Kim Ji-young, Born 1982 by Cho Nam-Joo has also been cited as source of inspiration for the movement.
+The 2016 feminist novel Kim Ji-young, Born 1982 by Cho Nam-Joo has also been cited as the source of inspiration for the movement.

-In the 2020s, the ideology of movement saw further development as 6B and later 6B4T movements, with the latter also spreading to China.
-The "6B" included rejecting sexist products and supporting fellow women who practice the movement on top of the previous principles, and 4T referring to rejecting beauty standards, hypertextualization of women in otaku culture, religion, and idol culture.[5][6]
+In the 2020s, the ideology of the movement saw further development as 6B and later 6B4T movements, with the latter also spreading to China.
+The "6B" included rejecting sexist products and supporting fellow women who practice the movement on top of the previous principles, and 4T refers to rejecting beauty standards and hypersexualization of women in otaku culture, religion and idol culture.[5][6]

 In 2019, the 4B movement claimed to have 4,000 members.[7]